willhowes/makers_portfolio_and_notes/week_10.md

 * A Hashing Algorithm or Hash Function
 - Calculation applied to a key to transform it into a memory address
 - For numeric keys, you would divide the sum of ASCII codes in a key by the number of available addresses, n, and take the remainder. i.e. ```address = key Mod n```
-- For aplhanumeric keys, divide the sum of ASCII codes in a key by the number of available addresses, n, and take the remainder (this is what we did with the 'Tim' example below).
+- For alphanumeric keys, divide the sum of ASCII codes in a key by the number of available addresses, n, and take the remainder (this is what we did with the 'Tim' example above).
-- Another method is the 'folding method'. e.g. a tel number could be some of each pair of digits.
+- Another method is the 'folding method'. e.g. a tel number could be the sum of each pair of digits.

 * Collisions
 - Sometimes you might apply a hash function to two different keys and get the same index number.
 This is known as a collision.
 - There are two methods for resolving collisions

 #### Opening Addressing
-- This uses 'liner probing' to find the next available index position in the array.
+- This uses 'linear probing' to find the next available index position in the array.
 To avoid items bunching together, you could use 'plus 3 rehash' which looks at every third position to see if it is available.
 - How do you find the index if there have been collisions?
 You would need to use linear searching (i.e. iterate over the array from the index position it should have been in until you find it.
 And so, if 'Tim' should have been in index position 5 but that slot was taken then you would have to iterate over the other items items from position 5 until you find 'Tim'.
 - To help avoid this you could make the size of the array bigger than the number of items to be stored.
 You may, for example, have 70 items but have an array size of 100 so there is extra space to help avoid collisions.
-This is know as the 'load factor'
+This is known as the 'load factor'
 ```
 Load Factor = Total no of items stored / size of array
 ```